autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ## K8s Dash
 ### Situation:
+- engineers needed a better interface than kubectl

 ### Task:
+- build it

 ### Action:
+- FE, BE, open-source, protobufs, docs, links everywhere, announcment comms,

 ### Result:
 - Quickly delivered within a month of starting
 - talk about migration from l-kube
+- added metrics to l-kube to track this, and made sure to redirect when possible
+- autocomplete was tricky but it was do-able for the main use cases without performance issues

 ### Reflection:
 -